becomevocal/translations-app/README.md

   <td><img width="1624" alt="Screenshot 2024-07-31 at 2 18 38 AM" src="https://github.com/user-attachments/assets/42575204-23d1-4d05-a2ca-6401a5313b61"></td>
 </table>

+For merchant documentation on how to use this app, please see the [User Guide](https://start.bigcommerce.com/multi-lang-translations/).

 # Todo

 - [x] Ability to translate product name and description